MoniMurray/bookworms-et-al/README.md

 ### Surface

-Colours will be crisp, clean, sophisticated.
+Colours are crisp, clean, sophisticated.
 The colour palette generated is based on the home page and favicon image with soft greens and khaki tones.
-Fonts will follow the clean, uncluttered scope with Montserrat chosen as it is easy to read on all devices.
+Fonts follow the clean, uncluttered scope with Montserrat chosen as it is easy to read on all devices.
 The contrast between text and colour has been considered and colour choices made to optimise that contrast for screen reader and assistive technology.

 A User's interaction with this responsive application should be simple and natural.
 Use of links and icons will make actions intuitive.
 Efficient use of feedback messages will confirm successful and unsuccessful actions to the user at the front-end.